rackerlabs/rackspace-how-to/content/cloud-files/best-practices-for-using-cloud-files.md

 ### Pathing

 Containers in Cloud Files do not nest, and all objects in a single container are subject to the same limitations.
-There are applications that fake a folder structure by adding the path to the beginning of the object name, which works for pathing in the CDN URLs as well.
+Some applications fake a folder structure by adding the path to the beginning of the object name, which works for pathing in the CDN URLs as well.
 This structure enables virtual pathing if needed.
 For object storage, this enables better subdivision of slow-growth, closely-grouped data.
-As a result, you're unlikely to need to divide it out again later.
+As a result, you're unlikely to need to divide it again later.
 For website acceleration, this enables pathing that displays in the browser, as shown in the following example:

     http://c123456.r02.cf3.rackcdn.com/ducks/funny/duckling.jpg